Audience

 Nothing here was “broken”.
 The resolver was operating under secure defaults that did not match a LAN only deployment, and ChromeOS was operating under secure defaults that bypass local DNS.
 Combined, those defaults produced a predictable failure mode: split DNS bypass, NAT reflection, and an admin lockout.

-If you depend on split DNS, validate resolution at the client, not just the resolver configuration.
+If you depend on split DNS, validate resolution at the client, don’t just check resolver configuration.
 On modern clients, such as ChromeOS, the visible configured DNS server may not be the resolver actually queried!